Songtsen Gampo: Introduction of Mahayana Buddhism

 Songtsen Gampo is traditionally credited with being the first to bring Mahayana Buddhism to the Tibetan people.
 He is also said to have built many Buddhist temples, including the Jokhang in Lhasa, the city in which he is credited in one tradition with founding and establishing as his capital, and Tradruk Temple in Nêdong.
 During his reign, the translation of Buddhist texts from Sanskrit into Tibetan began.

-Songtsen Gampo is considered to be the first of the three Dharma Kings — Songtsen Gampo, Trisong Detsen, and Ralpacan — who established Buddhism in Tibet.
+Songtsen Gampo is considered to be the first of the three Dharma Kings — Songtsen Gampo, Trisong Detsen, and Ralpachen — who established Buddhism in Tibet.

 The inscription on the Skar cung Pillar (erected by Sadnalegs, who ruled c.
 800–815) reports that during Songtsen Gampo's reign, "shrines of the Three Jewels were established by building the temple of Ra-sa [Lhasa] and so on."
 The first edict of Trisong Detsen mentions a community of monks at this vihara.

 620s

 Songtsen Gampo was adept at diplomacy as well as on the field of battle.
 The king's minister, Nyang Mangpoje Shangnang, with the aid of troops from Zhangzhung, defeated the Sumpa in northeastern Tibet circa 627 (Tibetan Annals [OTA] l.
 2).